srcshelton/docker-gentoo-web/README.md

     directories under `/var/www/localhost/htdocs` if the webapp is installed. e.g. `config/phpsysinfo/phpsysinfo.ini` would be created within the container as `/var/www/localhost/htdocs/phpsysinfo/phpsysinfo.ini` if
-	 the webapp `phpsysinfo` is installed.
+	 the webapp `phpsysinfo` is installed;
+  * A directory named `cgi-bin`, which may be left empty if not further used;
+  * A file named `webapps.conf` defining a shell-variable named `webapp_pkgs` which specifies the web-apps to install - see webapps.conf.example.

 Building the container creates the content, running the container with `/bin/true` as the entrypoint then creates volumes which can be mounted to